BC Measles Outbreak - What You Need to Know

 In BC, for adults born after 1970, 2 doses of the MMR vaccine are recommended for measles protection.
 This vaccine is available from local health units, and some pharmacies/doctors' offices.
 Use the health unit finder.

-- I will be travelling with a baby and I’m worried.
+- I will be travelling with a newborn and I’m worried.
 Are there any precautions to take?

 Considerations around travel with a baby are challenging.